takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-Tomo Planz Inc.
+Tomo Planz Co., Ltd.

 #Harmony between civic life and tourism